 Ed Elf: Low centre of gravity.
 That’s not a dig is it Mrs. C?

 Mrs. C: As for adults, it is a longer way to fall if you’re unsteady on your feet or haven’t tried it before.
-So it might be just as well we’ll have less chance of breaking are bones this festive period because we believe fewer pop-up rinks will one popping up because of the impact of the coronavirus pandemic.
-So today, when I’d normally be suggesting heading out to soak up the atmosphere of a local rink, I’m instead saying maybe play it safe.
-Stay home, collect together presents you are to hand out in the coming days and arrange them around the tree.
+There will be more rinks in operation this year.
+Head out to soak up the atmosphere of a local open-air rink, if there’s one close by.
+Failing that, stay home and play it safe.
+Collect together presents you are to hand out in the coming days and arrange them around the tree.
 There’s a certain art to it.
 Arranged not thrown, as it were.
 Always remember that these are gifts not to be delivered by Father Christmas…so nothing under the tree for prying little eyes.